immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 }
 ```

-The `XRBoundedReferenceSpace` also reports geometry within which the application should try to ensure that all content the user needs to interact with can be reached.
+The `bounded-floor` reference space also reports geometry within which the application should try to ensure that all content the user needs to interact with can be reached.
 This polygonal boundary represents a loop of points at the edges of the safe space.
 The points are given in a clockwise order as viewed from above, looking towards the negative end of the Y axis.
 The shape it describes is not guaranteed to be convex.
 The values reported are relative to the reference space origin, and must have a `y` value of `0` and a `w` value of `1`.

 ```js
 // Demonstrated here using a fictional 3D library to simplify the example code.